Skip to main content

 @duro/billing

 Pure logic, zero IO.
-The subscription state machine, proration math, the dunning decision engine, payday windows, retry schedules, billing-cycle date math.
-35 unit tests.
+The subscription state machine, proration math, the dunning decision engine, payday windows, retry schedules, billing-cycle date math: all pure functions over enums, unit-tested in isolation.
 This is the brain.

 @duro/db